aneutepo/python-project-50/README.md

 # gendiff

-## Описание
+## Description
-**gendiff** — утилита для сравнения двух конфигурационных файлов и вывода их различий.
+**gendiff** — a utility for comparing two configuration files and displaying their differences.

-## Использование
+## Usage
 gendiff -h
-Выведет справочную информацию:
+This will display help information:
 usage: gendiff [-h] first_file second_file

 Compares two configuration files and shows a difference.